 “The true opposites of belief, psychologically…are doubt and inquiry, not disbelief”

-*HAVE YOU EXPERIENCED SOMETHING THAT APPEARS TO DEFY CONVENTIONAL EXPLANATION?
+*HAVE YOU EXPERIENCED SOMETHING THAT APPEARS TO DEFY CONVENTIONAL RATIONAL EXPLANATION?

-*HAS IT ALTERED YOUR PERCEPTION OF REALITY, CAUSING YOU TO QUESTION YOUR SANITY, OR THE MEANING OR PURPOSE OF YOUR LIFE?
+*HAS AN EVENT OR EXPERIENCE ALTERED YOUR PERCEPTION OF REALITY, CAUSING YOU TO QUESTION YOUR SANITY, OR THE MEANING/PURPOSE OF YOUR LIFE?

 *HAVE YOU SPONTANEOUSLY ACQUIRED [OR ACTIVELY CULTIVATED] HEIGHTENED INTUITIVE- PSYCHIC- ENERGETIC SENSITIVITIES OR SPIRITUAL HEALING ABILITIES?
 ARE YOU HAVING TROUBLE DISCERNING, INTEGRATING, OR APPROPRIATING THESE GIFTS?
 ARE UNRESOLVED ISSUES “CLOUDING YOUR LENS” AND LIMITING YOUR POTENTIAL?

 *ARE YOU UNSURE IF YOU’RE HAVING A BREAKDOWN OR A BREAKTHROUGH?
-DO YOU NEED SUPPORT BUT FEAR BEING STIGMATIZED, MEDICATED, HOSPITALIZED?
+DO YOU NEED SUPPORT BUT FEAR BEING LABELED, MEDICATED, OR HOSPITALIZED?

 A range of private, 1:1 individualized consultation, therapeutic, and exploratory services are available for those undergoing any and all potentially **SPIRITUALLY TRANSFORMATIVE EXPERIENCES (STEs).